Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/01-JavaScript-Tricks/README.md

 1. Spend 15 minutes discussing unaddressed questions as a class.
 1. Write them down as a shared classroom asset and point back to them during class as each point appears in lesson plans.

-## Wrap Up
+## Wrap Up (5 Minutes)

-- Announce that we'll be tracking our knowledge regarding the challenges discussed during the first in-class activity.
+* Announce that we'll be tracking our knowledge regarding the challenges discussed during the first in-class activity.
-- Introduce topics for tomorrow.
+* Introduce topics for tomorrow.

 ## After Class